dipolexchange/docs/docs/contact-us/business-partnerships.md

 Syrup Pools are a way of distributing your tokens to PlatON users who stake LAT in the pool.

-These two products go hand-in-paw on PancakeSwap: when a project provides their tokens for a Syrup Pool, we'll also create a Farm.
+These two products go hand-in-paw on DipoleSwap: when a project provides their tokens for a Syrup Pool, we'll also create a Farm.
 If you're looking to distribute tokens and incentivize liquidity, get in touch.

 Apply to run a Farm or Syrup Pool